-Patient age is an important consideration in treatment of a fracture.
-Most of pediatric fractures can be treated by non operative methods.
-There are many few indications for use of surgical treatment for children as compared to adult.
+Patient age is an important consideration in the treatment of a fracture.
+Most of the pediatric fractures can be treated by nonoperative methods.
+There are many few indications for use of surgical treatment for children as compared to an adult.

-An undisplaced fracture at any age would require just a plaster application (there are exceptions to this statement through).
+An undisplaced fracture at any age would require just a plaster application (there are exceptions to this statement though).

 Area of the bone fractured

 Metaphyseal fractures (Fractures near to bone ends) are more amenable to closed reduction & splintage than shaft fractures in case of long bones.
-Intra-articular fractures (fractures in which break also occurs in the end of bone that takes part information of joint) require strict anatomical reduction when compared to non articular fractures.
+Intra-articular fractures (fractures in which break also occurs at the end of the bone that takes part information of joint) require strict anatomical reduction when compared to nonarticular fractures.

 Type of bone fractured

-This is very important consideration, because biomechanics of each bone & joint are different, there tend to occur different kind forces on fractured fragments in different bones.
+This is a very important consideration because biomechanics of each bone & joint are different, there tend to occur different kind forces on fractured fragments in different bones.